 Studies show that regularly engaging in a physical hobby reduces daily stress and boosts self-confidence by providing providing a healthy outlet you can look forward to!

-Try Some Mind, Body & Spirit Fitness
+Mind, Body & Spirit Fitness

 Are you looking for some work/life balance or aspire to slow your go-go-go?
 Maybe you want to work on being more mindful and in the moment?
 Explore the mind, body and spirit benefits of mindful based fitness activities that foster individual growth and development.
-Some examples of this type of fitness are martial arts, taekwondo, yoga, pilates, and creative dance.
+Some examples of this type of fitness are martial arts, Taekwondo, yoga, pilates, and creative dance.
 The great part of this type of fitness is most exercises can easily be adapted to your current fitness level, so that you can start where you are and gradually progress while working at your own pace.
 And because they're centered around mind and body awareness, you'll gain the benefit of a deeper connection to your body, improved breathing, raised awareness, allowing you to get strong and fit --- body AND mind!

 Are you drawn to the outdoors?
 Would you much rather get your heart pumping outside than at-home or in the gym?
 Taking your fitness outdoors is for you!
 From outdoor bootcamps and open water swimming, to trail running and biking, there is no shortage of possibilities outdoors.
 The best part?
-The benefit of getting your exercise outdoors has been shown to boast all sorts of mind and body benefits, such as boosted mood, enhanced self-esteem, affordability, accessability, and a fostering a deeper connection and appreciation for mother nature.
+The benefit of getting your exercise outdoors has been shown to boast all sorts of mind and body benefits, such as boosted mood, enhanced self-esteem, affordability, accessibility, and a fostering a deeper connection and appreciation for mother nature.
 Plus getting your exercise outdoors is a great way to support healthy balance, coordination and flexibility by providing varying terrain and weather conditions for greater resistance and stability challenge.

 From body weight exercises to weight bearing exercises, there are many ways you can incorporate strength training into you at-home fitness routine.
 Joining a gym or group fitness class can feel daunting, especially if you’re new to exercise.
 At-home workouts offer you the convenience and flexibility of working out at your own pace, without the pressure of keeping up, or the anxiety of doing it in front of a bunch of people.
 Aside from helping you get stronger and fitter, strength training exercises carry some pretty great health benefits, such as supporting heart health, bone density, and muscle mass, and improving mobility.
 And you don't need fancy equipment or a ton of space to get an effective workout.
 If you're new to fitness or recovering from an injury, bodyweight exercises can be a great way to start.
 Traditional exercises such as squats, lunges, push-ups, planks, and sit-ups are excellent for building muscle and you can use items in your own home to increase challenge, such as using water bottles for weights, or adding incline/decline or varied positions by using a chair, stool, or stair.